Nope (film): Themes and interpretations

-The film has been characterized as containing themes related to spectacle and exploitation.
+The film has been described as containing themes related to spectacle and exploitation.
 GQ's Gerrick D. Kennedy wrote that Nope "is a movie about spectacle.
 More specifically, our addiction to spectacle [...]
 Nope is about holding a mirror up to all of us and our inability to look away from drama or peril."
 Kennedy also states that "the erasure of black contributions" to the history of filmmaking plays a significant role in the film.
 Writer-director Jordan Peele was partly inspired to write Nope by the COVID-19 lockdowns and the "endless cycle of grim, inescapable tragedy" in 2020.

 Richard Brody of The New Yorker considered Nope to be a film about exploitation and the cinematic history of exploitation in film; he wrote that he thought the premise of the film was "acknowledging and extending cinema's legacy while also redressing its omissions and misrepresentations of history."
 Brody also noted that the film's action "pivots on the power and the nature of movie technology", and felt that the film critiqued computer-generated imagery (CGI) in its TV commercial production scene, writing, "Peele presents [CGI] as a dubious temptation and a form of dangerous power."
 Brody interpreted the choice to have the space creatures target a black-owned horse farm as "a sardonic vision of the universality of racism".